microsoft/winget-cli-restsource/Tools/PowershellModule/doc/new-private-repository-azure.md

 | AzStorageAccountKey   | Connection string to Azure Storage Account. |
 | CosmosAccountEndpoint | Endpoint                                    |
 | CosmosAccountKey      | The Cosmos Database Account Key.            |

+With the use of Azure Key Vault, the secrets could be enabled to automatically rotate improving the environments security.

 **How to:**